-- We will train all academy staff and volunteers in line with local safeguarding partnership procedures to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities, including those related to online safety, filtering and monitoring.
-Key information will be shared on their first day before working with children, and induction in full will be completed no later than 1 month after employment commences. - Training will be refreshed regularly, no less than annually, throughout the course of their work with our academy. - Training and refresher sessions will reinforce understanding of the types of abuse, including specific safeguarding issues; the adult's role in recognising and responding to abuse; and the academy's processes for recording and following up on any concerns.
-Policies, policy updates, and statutory information will also be shared during induction and refresher sessions (see Section 3 Implementation for more information). - Additionally, we will train all members of the Academy Standards Committee (ASC) upon induction and as required thereafter to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities, including those related to online safety. - Governor training, provided by the NGA, will reflect the unique strategic role of Governance and will reinforce understanding of our academy's role in safeguarding at an operational level, as well as guide Governors on their strategic approach to checking and verifying the effective and robust implementation of this policy.
+- The Designated Safeguarding Lead and the headteacher will ensure that train all academy staff and volunteers are trained in line with local safeguarding partnership procedures to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities, including those related to online safety, filtering and monitoring.
+Key information will be shared on their first day before working with children, and induction in full will be completed no later than 1 month after employment commences. - Training will be refreshed regularly, no less than annually, throughout the course of their work with each of our academies. - Training and refresher sessions will reinforce understanding of the types of abuse, including specific safeguarding issues; the adult's role in recognising and responding to abuse; and the academy's processes for recording and following up on any concerns, including noting the rationale for decisions made to refer or not refer.
+Policies, policy updates, and statutory information will also be shared during induction and refresher sessions (see Section 3 Implementation for more information). - Additionally, the trust will train all members of the Academy Standards Committee (ASC) upon induction and as required thereafter to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities, including those related to online safety. - Governor training, provided by the NGA, will reflect the unique strategic role of Governance and will reinforce understanding of each academy's role in safeguarding at an operational level, as well as guide Governors on their strategic approach to checking and verifying the effective and robust implementation of this policy.